-These Sagebrush Company metal fly traps are used in agriculture, food processing, livestock operations, waste management, horse ranches, recreation, and home.
+These Sagebrush Company metal fly traps used in agriculture, food processing, livestock operations, waste management, horse ranches, recreation, and home.

-Catching flies in the presence of horses or livestock usually requires using commercial baits, such as our Fly Bait PIT961.
-Commercial baits may need to be replaced every six weeks or so depending on the climate.
-Baits work best when moist and because water mixed with a bait concentrate can produce a large vapor plume.
+Catching flies in the presence of horses or livestock usually requires using commercial baits, such as our Fly Trap Bait.
+Commercial baits may need to be replaced every 4-6 weeks or so depending on the climate.
+Baits work best when moist because water mixed with a bait concentrate can produce a large vapor plume.
 A breezy location also helps draw vapors through the Exclusion Screen.

 The Exclusion Screen forms a cover for the bucket to keep the flies out of the bait.
 Even though the flies cannot access the bait, the smell attracts them to the trap.
 It can also be placed on the ground over a bait and loose soil can be piled up around the edge of the trap to seal the flies out.